Back to projects

 Is the bottleneck smooth in transducer pose?

-A second thing I’m curious about: is that representation smooth in pose?
-Two reasons it matters.
-First, generalization: a smooth pose-to-feature mapping is what lets the model interpolate to unseen poses instead of memorizing per-pose patterns.
-Second, inverse problems: the eventual application (given a desired focal spot, where do I put the bowl?) is naturally solved by gradient descent on the placement, and that only converges if the loss is differentiable in placement all the way down to the bottleneck.
+2. Inverse problems: an eventual application (given a desired focal spot, where do I put the bowl?) is naturally solved by gradient descent on the placement, and that only converges if the loss is differentiable in placement all the way down to the bottleneck.

 A direct check: rotate the bowl in small (~1.6°) steps around the head with everything else frozen (same patient, same bowl geometry, same CT), re-run the trained model at each step, and watch how a few of the deepest channels respond.